-During the 1980s I wrote three novels (details below).
+During the 1980s I wrote three novels.
 This was at a time when publishers were banging on journalists' doors, shouting, 'You know the world - write us a thriller… better still, make it two!'
 Well, almost.
-I'd like to say that they are all still in print.
-They're not.
-I'm happy to report, however, that they are now considered 'collectibles' and are to be found on Amazon and a number of other sites.
-When I have the time and inclination, I might even get round to putting them on Kindle.
+I'd like to say that they're all still in print.
+Sadly not.
+They are, however, to be found for sale on Amazon.com and a number of other sites - only I get no royalties.
+Still, it's the thought that counts.

 THE SALE OF LOT 236: published by Constable UK

-Against a richly informative background, the twists of a complex and absorbing plot culminate in an auction where it's the loser who takes all.
+Against a richly informative background, the twists of an absorbing plot culminate in an auction where it's the loser who takes all.

 THE THIRD DAY [US: ON THE THIRD DAY]: published by Constable UK, Macmillan US and Bantam Books US